jolman009/literati-library/legal/terms-of-service.md

 4. **Class Action Waiver**: You waive the right to participate in class action lawsuits (where permitted)

 ### Jurisdiction
-Any legal actions must be brought in the courts of [YOUR-JURISDICTION].
+Any legal actions must be brought in the courts of Cameron County, Texas.

 ## DMCA Copyright Policy